ericlnewland/ericlnewland.github.io/index.md

 layout: default
 title: Eric Newland
 ---
-Senior Research Associate at the University of Bristol

 I am a volcanologist researching volcanic plumes and unrest using mathematical models, fluid-dynamical experiments and geophysical observations.

 My current research focuses on the dynamics of volcanic plumes as part of the **Ex-X: Expecting the Unexpected** NERC project at the University of Bristol.